Smertig/banana/master/_sources/api/tg/methods/add_sticker_to_set.rst.txt

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to add a new sticker to a set created by the bot.
-You must use exactly one of the fields png_sticker or tgs_sticker.
-Animated stickers can be added to animated sticker sets and only to them.
-Animated sticker sets can have up to 50 stickers.
+The format of the added sticker must match the format of the other stickers in the set.
+Emoji sticker sets can have up to 200 stickers.
+Animated and video sticker sets can have up to 50 stickers.
 Static sticker sets can have up to 120 stickers.
 Returns True on success.

 .. cpp:struct:: add_sticker_to_set_args_t